Tickets & Ways to Pay

 Through our website we provide several journey planning tools including;

-All of our stations have self-service ticket purchasing facilities and most stations have a ticket office.
+All our stations have self-service ticket purchasing facilities and most stations have a ticket office.
 Details of ticket office opening hours are available on our station information page.

 We also provide our contactless smartcard, The Key which can be loaded online, via the Southeastern app as well as at stations.

-Tickets can also be purchased through our ticketing website or via the Southeastern app for all journeys on the GB rail network.
+Tickets, including eTickets and sTickets, can also be purchased through our ticketing website or via the Southeastern app for all journeys on the GB rail network.

-A significant number of our stations have staff on-hand to assist passengers with information about their journey and to purchase tickets.
+A significant number of our stations have staff on-hand to assist customers with information about their journey and to purchase tickets.
 For details of those stations which have staff-on hand, together with the times they are available, visit our station information page.

-Passenger journey information
+Customer journey information

 All Southeastern stations, and the stations at which we call have Customer Information Screens (CIS).
 These display details of the next train to depart the station, as well as calling points.
 In addition, most of our stations have a public address (PA) system which provides audio details of the information displayed on the screens.

 All Southeastern trains have Passenger Information System (PIS) which provide visual updates of the journey and automatic announcements about the stations the train will call at.
-Where we have on board staff, such as conductors or On Board Managers they will also do their best to walk through the train to provide information to all passengers.
+Where we have on board staff, such as conductors or On Board Managers they will also do their best to walk through the train to provide information to all customers.

 We are currently reviewing how we update and what accessibility information is available at stations and on our website during planned disruption.
 When there is disruption affecting a journey this will be displayed on customer information screens and through PA announcements at stations.
 The on board staff on trains will also make announcements about delays, diversions or terminations of service.